openstack/cinder-specs/specs/liberty/replication_v2.rst

 This spec proposes Version 2 of replication.
-The goal is to take some of the lessons we've learned from the first version of replication that was added in teh Juno release and see if we can improve it a bit and make it something that is more widely usable by other backend devices.
+The goal is to take some of the lessons we've learned from the first version of replication that was added in the Juno release and see if we can improve it a bit and make it something that is more widely usable by other backend devices.